superfuji57/superfuji57.github.io/index.md

 Andy Won is a data analyst living in Brooklyn who is not at all comfortable with writing in third person.

 This is a site I'm building with Github and Jekyll.
-I will be posting notes I've taken (with code) from lectures and tutorials, my own projects, and anything else that comes along, as well as playing with the site's overall design.
+I will be posting notes I've taken (with code) from lectures and tutorials, my own projects, dance clips after I fix my back, and anything else that comes along.